Social Credit Party of Canada: Origins and founding: 1932–1963

 The Canadian social credit movement was largely an out-growth of the Alberta Social Credit Party, and the Social Credit Party of Canada was strongest in Alberta during this period.
 In 1932, Baptist evangelist William Aberhart used his radio program to preach the values of social credit throughout the province.
 He added a heavy dose of fundamentalist Christianity to C. H. Douglas' monetary theories; as a result, the social credit movement in Canada has had a strong social conservative tint.

-The party was formed in 1935 as the Western Social Credit League.
+The party expanded beyond Alberta later in 1935 with the formation of the Western Social Credit League.
 It attracted voters from the Progressive Party of Canada and the United Farmers movement.
 The party grew out of disaffection with the status quo during the Great Depression, which hit the party's western Canadian birthplace especially hard.
-It can be credited both for the creation of this party and the rise of the social democratic Co-operative Commonwealth Federation, forerunner of today's New Democratic Party.
+This mood can be credited both for the creation of this party and the rise of the social democratic Co-operative Commonwealth Federation, forerunner of today's New Democratic Party.

-In the party's first federal election in 1935, it only ran candidates in Western Canada.
-It won 17 seats, of which 15 were in Alberta and where it won over 46% of that province's popular vote.
+In the party's first federal election, in 1935, it only ran candidates in Western Canada.
+It won 17 seats.
+It had its greatest success in Alberta, where it won over 46% of that province's popular vote and 15 of the province's 17 seats.
 John Horne Blackmore was chosen as the party's parliamentary leader.

 In 1939, Social Credit merged with the New Democracy movement led by former Conservative William Duncan Herridge.
 However, Herridge failed to win a seat in the 1940 election, and Blackmore continued as parliamentary leader.
 At the party's first national convention in 1944, delegates decided to abandon the name New Democracy and founded the Social Credit Association of Canada as a national party.
 They chose Alberta Treasurer Solon Earl Low as the party's first national leader.